agabor/docs/_includes/rest/users.md

 # Users

 Many apps have a unified login that works across the mobile app and other systems.
-Accessing user accounts through the REST API lets you build this functionality on top of Parse.
+Accessing user accounts through the REST API lets you build this functionality on top of MSG.

 In general, users have the same features as other objects, such as the flexible schema.
-The differences are that user objects must have a username and password, the password is automatically encrypted and stored securely, and Parse enforces the uniqueness of the `username` and `email` fields.
+The differences are that user objects must have a username and password, the password is automatically encrypted and stored securely, and MSG enforces the uniqueness of the `username` and `email` fields.

 ## Signing Up

 Signing up a new user differs from creating a generic object in that the `username` and `password` fields are required.
-The password field is handled differently than the others; it is encrypted with bcrypt when stored in the Parse Cloud and never returned to any client request.
+The password field is handled differently than the others; it is encrypted with bcrypt when stored in the MSG Cloud and never returned to any client request.

-You can ask Parse to verify user email addresses in your application settings page.
+You can ask MSG to verify user email addresses in your application settings page.
 With this setting enabled, all new user registrations with an `email` field will generate an email confirmation at that address.
 You can check whether the user has verified their `email` with the `emailVerified` field.

 To sign up a new user, send a POST request to the users root.
 You may add any additional fields.
 For example, to create a user with a specific phone number: